adityamujumdar/Smart-Dog-Collar-3000/README.md

 **GPS Module**

-First, update the Raspberry Pi's kernel by using `rpi-update`
+* First, update the Raspberry Pi's kernel by using `rpi-update` This process may take up to 30 minutes
-* This process may take up to 30 minutes
+* Now, type in `sudo reboot` to reboot the Raspberri Pi

 Then, we need to enable the serial ports on the Raspberry Pi.
 With the GPS module plugged in, execute the following command: